scrazycarl/master_project_work_showcase/README.md

 # Master_project_work_showcase

- This repo is a small show case of my master project work using R and MATLAB.
+ This repo is a small show case of my master project work @ETH Zurich, using R and MATLAB.
 The most exciting part of this project that I want to discuss is data visualization technique I used.
-In this post, I will first introduce the background of this study, and then mainly discuss the results of my modelling and calculation work.
+In this post, I will first introduce the background of this study, the aim of the study, and then mainly discuss the results of my modelling and calculation work.

 ## Background information